What is TC40 Data? Merchant account help!

 The bank uses a TC40 report to send this data to credit card payment companies like VISA and Mastercard.
 However, it is important to note that TC40 reports do not provide a 100% accurate accounting of all fraud experienced by a merchant.
 They do not account for friendly fraud, disputes arising from delivery failures, or product/service quality disputes.
 Therefore, TC40 reports cannot be used as a substitute for the chargeback dispute process.

-What’s in a TC40 report?
+What’s in a TC40 Report For Merchant Accounts?

 A TC40 report contains information about the merchant, banking information for the merchant and cardholder alleging fraud, and details of the transaction being alleged as fraud.
 This information allows merchants to see which customers claimed fraud against their business and helps them analyze transactions for patterns that can help prevent chargebacks in the future.